updates are listed in bold. Last updated 12/7/2020

 What we are doing at West Side Pediatrics:

 1. Our walk-in clinics are closed and Sunday hours are closed until further notice.
-We are also closing at 6 PM nightly until 8/3/20, when we will be open until 7 PM nightly Mon-Thurs.
+We are now open until 8 PM Mon-Thurs in both offices.

-2. We have made our Taylor Creek location an ONLY WELL office.
+2. We have made our Taylor Creek location a WELL ONLY office.
 No sick patients will be scheduled at Taylor Creek until further notice.
-We are seeing only well patients in the mornings at our Delhi location.
+We can see well patients in the mornings and evenings at our Delhi location.
+(Afternoons are sick visits only.)
 This includes well child exams, pre-ops, mental health visits/med rechecks.
 This is to ensure our well children can still get their vaccines and check-ups and medication rechecks, without needing to worry about being exposed to sick children or germs.
 You can also schedule a telehealth visit for a medication recheck appointment if you would prefer.

-3. Sick visits will be seen in the afternoons only in the Delhi office or via telehealth at any time of the day.
-Both offices will have drive up areas for specimen collection after your telehealth visit if this is necessary.
+3. Sick visits will be seen in the afternoons and evenings only in the Delhi office or via telehealth at any time of the day.
+The Delhi office has a heated outdoor examination/testing area that you may be asked to come to after your telehealth visit if this is necessary.
+We will no longer be doing any drive-up exams or testing at the Taylor Creek location.

-5. All of our staff are wearing masks all day in both offices.
+6. All of our staff are wearing masks all day in both offices.
 Please wear your own cloth mask to all appointments.
 If you do not have a mask, one will be provided to you and your children over age 2 upon arrival.
-We ask that you wear your mask at all times while in the office.
+We ask that you wear your mask at all times while in the office or in the outdoor examination/testing area.
 This is for your safety, as well as the safety of our staff, and is in accordance with the current Public Health Orders in the State of Ohio.
 If your child is unable to wear a mask, our clinical staff will also wear a face shield, in addition to their mask.

-9. We are disinfecting all exam rooms and all inanimate objects in exam rooms after every patient.
+10. We are disinfecting all exam rooms and all inanimate objects in exam rooms after every patient.
 We are also decreasing use of the waiting room.
 If you prefer, you can call from your car when you arrive to ensure an exam room is ready for you to avoid the waiting room.
+You will be required to do this if you have symptoms of COVID-19.

 Thank you for allowing us to help keep you and your families safe and healthy.
 Please contact us should you have any questions.